ILMostro/vim-integration/README.md

 # vim-integration
 A set of various projects that have tried to integrate Vi/Vim into IDEs.
 Most of these projects are/were hosted on sourceforge.
-They are OpenSource projects, though, they *do* have various Licenses associated with them:
+They are OpenSource projects, though, they *do* have different Licenses associated with them:

 ###GNU Public License version 2
 - vimplugin   http://sourceforge.net/projects/vimplugin